 The company does not enter into contracts with suppliers. ntl Communications Services Limited (formerly Cable & Wireless Communications Services Limited) and ntl (CWC) Programming Limited (formerly Cable & Wireless Communications Programming Limited), fellow group companies, enter into most contracts with suppliers to the ntl (CWC) Ltd group.

 AUDITORS

 Arthur Andersen resigned as auditors on 31 July 2001 and Ernst & Young LLP were appointed in their place.

-A resolution to reappoint Ernst & Young LLP as the company's auditor will be put to the forthcoming Annual General Meeting.
+A resolution to reappoint Ernst & Young LLP as auditors will be put to the members at the Annual General Meeting.